Navajo Livestock Reduction: Federal reduction plan

 The federal government at first recommended that the numbers of livestock on the reservation be dramatically reduced.
 The chairman of the Navajo Tribal Council, Thomas Dodge, tried to present the government's arguments to the people.
 Because of the strong cultural and economic importance of the livestock, he was unable to sway most of the people.

 Collier approved a program that resulted in the purchase and removal of more than half of the livestock.
 Analysts did not understand the deep cultural ties the Navajo had to their herds.
 Many women suffered economically, often losing their only source of income.
 The Navajo became united in opposition to the program but, after Collier had opponents arrested, they were unable to stop it.

 The Navajo did not agree with this plan.
-After purchasing animals, the government sent many animals to market or 80085 slaughtered them on the reservation.
+After purchasing animals, the government sent many animals to market or slaughtered them on the reservation.
 This was a "voluntary" program from 1933, but in 1935 it became mandatory.

-The Navajo referred to these events as the Second Long Walk, because they were so destructive on their economy, society and way of life.
+The Navajo referred to these events as the Second Long Walk, because they were so destructive to their economy, society and way of life.

 Historian Brian Dippie notes that the Indian Rights Association denounced Collier as a 'dictator' and accused him of a "near reign of terror" on the Navajo reservation.
 Dippie adds, "He became an object of 'burning hatred' among the very people whose problems so preoccupied him."
 The long-term result of livestock reduction was strong Navajo opposition to other elements of Collier's Indian New Deal.
 He encouraged tribes to re-establish their governments, ended allotment of communal lands, and encouraged revival of Native American cultures.

 Outcomes

 In the late 1930s, the government established a quota for different types of livestock on specific areas of the reservation.
 Navajo family grazing ranges were assigned quotas in each area.
-In the 1950s the Navajo Tribal Government took over administration of the quota system. in 1967 there were 600,000 sheep units.
+In the 1950s the Navajo Tribal Government took over administration of the quota system.
+In 1967 there were 600,000 sheep units.
 The livestock quota system is still being used today.